Summer Research Academy (SRA) – 2024 SRA application goes live on November 1, 2023

 Do I qualify for this program?

 All LSAMP scholars must be full-time, undergraduate students majoring in a STEM field in the Colleges of Engineering or Science at a University of Texas System institution or partnering community college.
 The scholars must also have completed 30 semester hours at the time of application and have a minimum 2.8 G.P.A. on a 4.0 scale.
-Any student who is a senior must be a NON-GRADUATING senior, meaning that they will graduate after May or August 2023.
+Any student who is a senior must be a NON-GRADUATING senior, meaning that they will graduate after May or August 2024.
+Students in Early College High School are not eligible for this program.
 Students must be either U.S. citizens or permanent residents of the U.S.

 How will the application be evaluated?

-Your grade point average, both overall and within the major, and potential to pursue a successful career in a STEM field based on evidence of creativity, leadership, initiative, motivation, and other characteristics will be considered during application evaluation.
+Your grade point average, application responses, and potential to pursue a successful career in a STEM field based on evidence of creativity, leadership, initiative, motivation, and other characteristics will be considered during application evaluation.
 Write your Personal Statement clearly and thoughtfully.
 Please be sure to rank order your preferences on the application form.
-The selection committee will make every attempt to put you in touch with your preferred graduate program.
-Please select two (2) faculty members who can complete the on-line recommendation form for you.
-Applicants who do not have two on-line submission forms received by February 17, 2023 will have an incomplete application that will not be considered.
+The selection committee will make every attempt to place you in your first choice campus if selected.
+Please choose two (2) faculty members who can complete the on-line recommendation form for you.
+Applicants who do not have two on-line submission forms received by February 16, 2024 will have an incomplete application that will not be considered.

 How do I apply?

-To begin, explore the campus web pages for information about graduate degrees and specific faculty and research initiatives.
-Then click on the link on our home page to access the application form.
-Remember to request that two faculty members allow you to list them as references who can complete the on-line recommendation form on your behalf by February 17, 2023.
+To begin, explore the campus web pages for information about your preferred location(s) and specific faculty and research initiatives.
+Then click on the link on our home page to access the application form and submit your application by February 9, 2024.
+Remember to request that two faculty members agree to complete the on-line recommendation form on your behalf by February 16, 2024.

 The UT System LSAMP program is funded by the National Science Foundation grant number HRD-1202008 and HRD-1826745.
 Funding for the Bridge to the Doctorate projects is provided by NSF grant numbers HRD-0832951 (BD 2008-2010), HRD-0929727 (BD 2009-2011), HRD-1139929 (BD 2011-2013), HRD-1301858 (BD 2013-2015), and HRD-1810898 (BD 2018-2020).